If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Lifegain cards

 Nearly every Wall Spy sideboard has a few lifegain cards.
 There are a lot of options available, but I feel that we can safely separate them into two groups.
-The first one are creatures with lifegain attached to ETB abilities: Nylea’s Disciple, Healer of the Glade, Vitu-Ghazi Inspector, etc. They work well with the deck’s gameplan, can be boarded in against more than just Burn decks (for example I could see siding a few copies against Mono White or RG Aggro), but they all have one huge downside – they don’t give that much life.
+The first one are creatures with lifegain attached to ETB abilities: Healer of the Glade, Nylea’s Disciple, Vitu-Ghazi Inspector, etc. They work well with the deck’s gameplan, can be boarded in against more than just Burn decks (for example I could see siding a few copies against Mono White or RG Aggro), but they all have one huge downside – they don’t give that much life.
 And while extra three of six life can be useful against more traditional aggro decks, it’s far too little against more combo-oriented Burn strategies centred around Guttersnipe.
 That’s why some lists adapted to it and started playing Weather the Storm.
 It’s not a creature, so by definition it’s not that synergistic with our deck, but with Lotus Petals and Land Grants it’s possible to assemble a turn when you gain fifteen or more life – and while it won’t win the game by itself against Guttersnipe, it will assuredly buy more than one turn of life, which can be a difference between winning and losing.
+On the other hand, WtS is not a creature, and sometimes you don’t draw too many cheap spells, so it won’t give you 12+ life all the time.

 Acorn Harvest